Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 layout: default
 ---

-## Incident Handller's Journal | Linux Bash Sell, Wireshark, tcpdump, Suricata, Splunk, Chronicle
+## Incident Handller's Journal | Linux Bash Shell, Wireshark, tcpdump, Suricata, Splunk, Chronicle, Ticketing Systems, VirusTotal, Social Engineering

 In this activity, I reviewed the details of various security incidents and documented them using an 'incident handler's journal'.
 This excercise from the Google Cybersecurity Professional Certificate gave me hands-on experience documenting incident response, something essential for any cybersecurity position.
 The criteria given to document is the following: